wtorous/personal_site_hugo/content/authors/admin/_index.md

   url: https://www.stat.berkeley.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: At the intersection of causal inference and optimal transport.
+bio: Greetings from the Golden State!

 # Interests to show in About widget
 interests:
 - Causal Inference
+- Dynamical Systems
+- Genetic Methodology
 - Optimal Transport
-- Small and Sparse Datasets
 - Signal Processing

 # Education to show in About widget